raygun101/MarkupKit/README.md

 ### Streamlines Development
 Using markup also helps to promote a clear separation of responsibility.
 Most, if not all, aspects of a view's presentation (including model binding expressions) can be specified in the view declaration, leaving the controller responsible solely for managing the view's behavior.

-Additionally, MarkupKit's live preview support allows developers to validate layout changes at design time, avoiding the need to launch the iOS simulator:
+Additionally, MarkupKit's live preview support allows developers to validate view updates at design time, avoiding the need to launch the iOS simulator:

 <img src="README/live-preview.png" width="960px" style="border: solid 0.5px #cccccc"/>